Congress Pushes Back on Air Force Plan to Slash MH-139 Grey Wolf Buy

 Original plan: 80 helicopters across three missile wings

-Air Force revised plan: 40 helicopters
+Air Force revised plan: 56 helicopters (after a 2024 proposal for just 42)

 Why the Grey Wolf Matters